Plumbing in plastic or copper, which one is best?

-Plumbing in plastic can be much easier than using copper, plastic pipework is flexible this may eliminate some bends or extra fittings that help navigate around awkward areas.
+Plumbing in plastic can be much easier than using copper.
+Plastic pipework is flexible.
+This may eliminate some bends or extra fittings that help navigate around awkward areas.
 By using fewer bends saves money time and adds a little restriction to the flow rate.
-Plastic pipework has less chance of freezing than copper, and due to its flexibility is easier to transport.
-There is very little chance of anyone removing plastic pipework just to recycle for scrap.
+Plastic pipework has less chance of freezing than copper, and because of its flexibility is easier to transport.
+There is very little chance of anyone removing plastic pipework to sell for scrap.

-Plumbing plastic or copper, one is traditional the other more modern, copper is more resistant to higher temperatures than plastic it is very conductive.
+Plumbing plastic or copper, Copper is more resistant to higher temperatures than plastic.
+It is very conductive.
 This helps to quickly move heat from the boiler to the radiators.
 Copper can be used on gas or water pipes installed outside, it is also non-corrosive.
 Copper bends are less bulky than those made in plastic.
-One advantage of having copper pipes is it can be reused, old copper can be sold to help cut costs on refurbishments or upgrades.
+One advantage of having copper pipes is it can be reused.
+Old copper can be sold to help cut costs on refurbishments or upgrades.